giovdi/fontawesome-3-to-4/README.md

 The first parameter is the folder or the file to convert, the second one, if True, creates a .bak file for each file analyzed.

-To quickly use this tool, feel free to change `main.py` with your path and folders.
+To quickly use this tool, feel free to change `main.py` with your paths and folders.
 You can also use `from fontawesome3to4 import FontAwesome3To4` to use this library in your projects.

 ## Eclipse integration